Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Wrong, you can try this to find out:

-1. If the Access Application Window is in the maximized state, then click the Restore Down control button (the middle one between minimize/maximize and close buttons) on the Title bar and you will find a Window sizing control at the right bottom corner of the Application window.
-When you place the mouse pointer there it will change into a double-headed arrow.
-Click and drag the corner up, moving the mouse towards the left top corner direction of the screen, so that the MS-Access Application Window reduces to about half of its size or makes it even smaller.
-But you must be able to see one of your Popup Forms in the database window and you are going to open it next.
+1. If the Access Application Window is in the maximized state, click the Restore Down control button (the middle one between Minimize/Maximize and Close buttons) on the Title bar.
+There is a Window sizing control at the bottom right corner of the Application window.
+When you place the mouse pointer there, it will change into a double-headed arrow.
+Click and drag the corner up, moving the mouse towards the top-left corner of the screen, so that the MS-Access Application Window reduces to about half its size or makes it even smaller.
+You must be able to see one of your Popup Forms in the database window, and next, you will open it.

-2. Open one of your Popup Forms and you will see that it jumps out of the Application Window.
+2. Open one of your Popup Forms, and you will see that it overlaps the Application Window.

 Positioning PopUp Form